drykvf/Housing-Project/README.md

 # Conclusions
 From our analysis we have identified 20 plus features that explain 70% of the variability in house sale price.

-Houses located along the waterfront have higher house prices Houses closer to hazardous waste storage facilities have lower house prices House higher Sqft living and grade have higher house prices School districts 400 and 405 have higher house prices
+Houses located along the waterfront have higher house prices.
+Houses closer to hazardous waste storage facilities have lower house prices.
+House higher Sqft living and grade have higher house prices.
+School districts 400 and 405 have higher house prices.

 # Next Steps
 Next step we would like to revaluate our model to account for more variability and reduce the impact ourliers have on our model Looking further we want analyze individual features to obtain a broader understanding on predicted house price vs actual house price.
 Such as locations with affordable housing.